-B P Collins’ criminal lawyer, James Constable, provides the answers.
+B P Collins’ criminal lawyers provide the answers.

 - If I am driving a car and I have an unmarked police car behind me with a single male driver, do I have to pull over, or can I legally drive to a police station?

 If a car flashes you to pull over, you do not have to stop unless you are certain it is a police officer.
 It is an offence to fail to stop for police, so when you have seen the car you should acknowledge you have seen and will be pulling over; don’t accelerate and drive to the nearest police station or public place such as a petrol station.
 You are legally allowed to drive to a well-lit public area to pull over.
 If you drive for a while you may be charged with failing to stop and it would ultimately be a question for the Court to decide if an offence has been committed.

 - If I am not convinced that it is a police car behind me which is wanting me to stop is real, can I contact the police by phone to confirm if they are real without breaking the law?

 If you are unsure you can indicate that you are pulling over and drive to a public place before stopping.
 If in a remote area drive to a house that appears to be occupied and park in their driveway.
 You can keep your doors locked until they have shown their warrant card, which should show their name and photograph.

 - If a single male police officer wants to question me at night, or wants to arrest me, can I insist that another officer attends?